Avago to sell LSI's Axxia Networking Business to Intel for $650 million

 Avago bought LSI in December last year for $6.6 billion, and has been divesting units as it seeks to counter volatility in its main wireless business and focus on the fast-growing storage chip market.

-The company, which designs and develops analogue semiconductors and was once part of Hewlett-Packard Co, said in May it would sell LSI's flash storage business to hard drive maker Seagate Technology Plc for $450 million in cash.
+The company, which designs and develops analog semiconductors and was once part of Hewlett-Packard Co (HPQ.N), said in May it would sell LSI's flash storage business to hard drive maker Seagate Technology Plc (STX.O) for $450 million in cash.

 The companies said the deal is expected to close in the fourth calendar quarter of 2014.